 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-The Census Bureau uses Form C-404 to collect data to provide estimates of the number and valuation of new residential housing units authorized by building permits.
-The current form is titled “Report of New Privately-Owned Residential Building or Zoning Permits Issued”.
-We plan to change the title to “Report of Building or Zoning Permits Issued for New Privately-Owned Housing Units” to clarify the data being requested.
-We use the data, a component of the index of leading economic indicators, to estimate the number of housing units started, completed, and sold, if single-family, and to select samples for the Census Bureau's demographic surveys.
-The Census Bureau also uses the detailed geographic data collected from State and local officials on new residential construction authorized by building permits in the development of annual population estimates which are used by government agencies to allocate funding and other resources to local areas.
-Policymakers, planners, businessmen/Start Printed Page 50163women, and others also use the detailed geographic data to monitor growth and plan for local services and to develop production and marketing plans.
-The Building Permits Survey is the only source of statistics on residential construction for States and smaller geographic areas.
-Building permits are public records so the information is not subject to disclosure restrictions.
+The Census Bureau uses Form C-404 to collect information on changes to the geographic coverage of permit-issuing places, the number and valuation of new residential housing units authorized by building permits, and additional information on residential permits valued at $1 million or more, including, but not limited to, site address and type of building.
+The Census Bureau uses these data to estimate the number of housing units started, the number of housing units completed, the number of single-family houses sold, and to select samples for the Census Bureau's demographic surveys.
+The Building Permits Survey is the only source of statistics on residential construction for states and smaller geographic areas.
+The Census Bureau uses the detailed geographic data collected from state and local officials on new residential construction authorized by building permits in the development of annual population estimates that are used by government agencies to allocate funding and other resources to local areas.
+Policymakers, planners, businesses, and others also use the detailed geographic data to monitor growth, plan for local services, and to develop production and marketing plans.

 II.
 Method of Collection

 Respondents may submit their data via internet or a mailed or faxed form.
 Some respondents choose to email proprietary electronic files or mail proprietary printouts of permit information in lieu of returning the form.